sgoedecke/gatsby-blog/content/blog/how-to-ship/index.md

 ---
-title: "How I ship projects at big tech companies"
+title: How I ship projects at big tech companies
-description: "What I think about when I'm lead engineer on a project"
+description: What I think about when I'm lead engineer on a project
 order: 16
+date: '2024-11-09'
 ---

 I have shipped a lot of different projects over the last ~10 years in tech.
 I often get tapped to lead new ones when it's important to get it right, because I'm good at it.
 Shipping in a big tech company is a very different skill to writing code, and lots of people who are great at writing code are terrible at shipping.